Miss Washington's Teen

 The Miss Washington's Teen competition is the pageant that selects the representative for the U.S. state of Washington in the Miss America's Teen pageant.
 The competition is held each June in Olympia, Washington and consists of five categories; private interview, health and fitness, talent, evening gown and on stage conversation.

-Emma Adams of Olympia, Washington was named Miss Washington's Teen on June 28, 2024 at the Capital High School Performing Arts Center in Olympia, Washington.
-She will compete at Miss America's Teen 2025 in January 2025.
+Paiton Leibold of Kingston was named Miss Washington's Teen on July 1, 2026, at the Capital High School Performing Arts Center in Olympia.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 In February 2023, the Miss America Organization renamed the Teen program, dropping "Outstanding" from the title of all local, state and the national program name.
 Morgan Greco was renamed "Miss America's Teen 2023".

 Results summary

 Since the program's institution in 2004, dozens of local programs have helped mentor the young women who ultimately compete on the state and national stage.
 Payton May and Morgan Greco, Miss America's Outstanding Teen 2020/21 and 2023 respectively, are the only national Miss America titleholders from the Miss Washington Scholarship Organization.